tydkdev/tydkdev/README.md

 Proficient Full Stack Developer with significant experience as a contributor to the development of web/mobile application technology solutions for front end, back end, and database applications.
 I am a highly motivated, adaptable, and proactive young professional with strong knowledge of the software development lifecycle, including requirements gathering and analysis, design specifications, programming, testing, and implementation.
 A reliable hard worker and dedicated team player who works well under pressure.

-* Skilled MERN Developer with 10+ years of expertise in designing and deploying cloud-based, high-performance applications.
-* Adept at leveraging modern front-end technologies like React.js, Redux and Next.js for dynamic, user-friendly interfaces.
-* Experienced in database design, including PostgreSQL, MongoDB and DynamoDB, and writing optimized SQL/NoSQL queries.
-* Proficient in developing scalable, serverless architectures using AWS and Azure.
-* Strong background in CI/CD, API development with REST APIs and GraphQL, and implementing security best practices.

 [<img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/>]()

 ---